ericjanto/personal-blog/content/posts/articles/2020-07-03-gatsby-cpanel.md

     - /bin/cp -R public/* $DEPLOYPATH
 ```

-Make sure to replace `userName` in the deploypath with your actual username.
+Make sure to replace `userName` in the deploypath with your cPanel username.

 But what's going on here?